DenchiSoft/VTubeStudio/README.md

 }
 ```

-## Feeding in data for default or special parameters
+## Feeding in data for default or custom parameters

-You can feed in data for any default or special parameter like this:
+You can feed in data for any default or custom parameter like this:

 **`REQUEST`**
 ```json